The Classification of Clifford Gates over Qubits: Introduction

 \section{Introduction}

-A common thread through much of quantum computing and indeed through computation in general is the manner in which a few elementary gates often suffice for universal computation.
-Indeed, this ``pervasiveness of universality'' as described in recent work of Aaronson, Grier, and Schaeffer \cite{ags:2015} helps to explain why a random gate on $n$ qubits suffices for universal quantum computation.
-In that work, the authors give a complete classification of \emph{classical} reversible gates in terms of the functions over bits they generate.
-Indeed, they find that even when they restrict themselves to classical gates, a rich structure emerges.
+A common thread throughout quantum computing is the manner in which a few elementary gates often suffice for universal computation.
+This ``pervasiveness of universality'' is explored in recent work of Aaronson, Grier, and Schaeffer \cite{ags:2015}.
+There, the authors give a complete classification of \emph{classical} reversible gates in terms of the functions over bits they generate and find that a rich structure emerges.

 Of course, the ultimate goal would be a complete classification of \emph{quantum} gate sets based on the functions over qubits they generate.
-Unfortunately, the extraordinary difficulty of this problem given the current state of mathematics renders such a task nearly impossible.
-Not even a full classification of the subgroups of a three-qubit system is known!\footnote{The difficulty in classifying the subgroups of $\mathrm{SU}(N)$ arises not from the infinite classes but from the finite ones.
+Unfortunately, not even a full classification of the subgroups of a three-qubit system is known.\footnote{The difficulty in classifying the subgroups of $\mathrm{SU}(N)$ arises not from the infinite classes but from the finite ones.
 In fact, even the finite subgroups of $\mathrm{SU}(5)$ remain unclassified.
-This motivates our focus on finite, discrete classes such as the stabilizer group.} This might be surprising given how well we understand random instances and even gate sets that contain particular gates such as CNOT \cite{barenco, shi:gate}.
+This motivates our focus on finite, discrete classes such as the Clifford group.} Since each class of gates is a subgroup, this suggests that a complete classification remains out of reach.
+This might be surprising given how well we understand random gate sets, and even those that contain particular gates such as CNOT \cite{barenco, shi:gate}.
 However, a full classification begets a complete understanding of \emph{all} possible behaviors, despite their strangeness or rarity (see, for example, the sporadic gate sets in the lattice of Aaronson et al.\ \cite{ags:2015}).
-Nevertheless, there has been some recent and encouraging progress on \emph{some} classification problems, in particular, on classifying Hamiltonians (which can be applied for any period of time), rather than discrete gate sets.
-For instance, Bouland, Man\u{c}inska, and Zhang \cite{bmz:2015} recently classified all 2-qubit commuting Hamiltonians while Childs et al.\ \cite{childs:2010} characterized all 2-qubit Hamiltonians when restricted to circuits over two qubits.
-Additionally, Aaronson and Bouland \cite{aarbouland} completed a classification for linear optics of $2$-mode beamsplitters, which relied heavily on the characterization \cite{grimus:2014} of the finite subgroups of $\mathrm{SU}(3)$, underscoring the difficulty of quantum gate classification.
+Nevertheless, there has been some encouraging progress on classification problems: for Hamiltonians, Bouland, Man\u{c}inska, and Zhang \cite{bmz:2015} classified all 2-qubit commuting Hamiltonians, while Childs et al.\ \cite{childs:2010} characterized all 2-qubit Hamiltonians when restricted to circuits over two qubits; for linear optics, Aaronson and Bouland \cite{aarbouland} completed a classification for linear optics of $2$-mode beamsplitters; and for Clifford+$T$ circuits, Amy, Glaudell, and Ross \cite{amyglaudellross:2020} give a type of classification based on the elements appearing in their representations as unitary matrices.